Organizations oppose legalizing marijuana in New York State

 ALBANY, N.Y.
-(NEWS10)– With adult-use recreational marijuana now one step closer to becoming legalized in New York State, many organizations are voicing their concerns.
-Today, a press conference was held as a last effort to try to change lawmaker’s minds when it comes to passing recreational marijuana.
+(NEWS10) — With adult-use recreational marijuana now one step closer to becoming legalized in New York State, many organizations are voicing their concerns.
+Monday, a press conference was held as a last effort to try to change lawmaker’s minds when it comes to passing recreational marijuana.

 “What we see in California, Nevada, Oregon, and other states that have already legalized, once legalized, youth marijuana usage increases significantly,” stated Kyle Belokopitsky, New York State PTA Executive Director.